 By Sean Boelman

-The 2020 Oscar Nominated Short Films open in theaters on January 29.
+The 2021 Oscar Nominated Animated Short Films hit theaters and virtual cinemas on April 2.

 The Snake Hole

 Retrospectives, opinion pieces, awards commentary, personal essays, and any other type of article that isn't a traditional review or interview.